 That was the end of the Big Greenie case.

 Burton B. Turkus (with Sid Feder) wrote of his experiences investigating the crime syndicate in Murder Inc. (1951).

 Prison records for Gottesman from the teens and early ’20s indicate his birth date as circa 1894.
 He claimed then to have been born in Austria, and that he arrived in New York in 1910.
 He listed his future brother-in-law George Schachter as his closest friend or relative.

-Krakower is sometimes identified today as Bugsy Siegel’s brother-in-law.
+Krakower is often identified today as Bugsy Siegel’s brother-in-law.
 While Siegel’s wife’s maiden name was Krakower, census records do not indicate that Whitey was her brother.
-He may have been some other relation.
+He may have been some more distant relation.

-In an affidavit for his 1941 trip to Mexico, Siegel indicated he’d been a resident of Los Angeles since 1935.
-It’s also known that he made several earlier trips here before that.
+In an affidavit for a 1941 trip to Mexico, Siegel indicated he’d been a resident of Los Angeles since 1935.
+It’s also known that he made several earlier trips before that.

 Back east, the testimony of Allie Tannenbaum and others did convict Buchalter and Weiss, along with Louis Capone, for the 1936 murder of Joe Rosen.
 They were executed at Sing Sing in March 1944.
-Tannenbaum didn’t suffer the same fate as Reles, and in fact testified as a mob witness again in 1950.
-Before his untimely death, Reles’ testimony sent four mobsters to the chair.
+Tannenbaum did not go out of the window like Reles, however, and in fact testified as a mob witness again in 1950.

 5 thoughts on “A Meeting At Hollywood And Vine Means Murder”